The following organizations work with NYC public schools and/or families to engage students in community service and service-learning.

 Learning to Give

-Learning to Give has the teaching tools educators and families need to equip and empower giving and caring kids, with a vision that everyone has something to give toward a better world.
-Teach the why and how of service through educator-written lesson plans and activity guides and service-learning guidance and tools.
-Families and educators, sign up for the Learning to Give newsletter for timely ideas on equipping and empowering youth.
+Learning to Give has the tools educators and families need to equip and empower today’s youth for a better world.
+Teach the journey of service from understanding self and community, learning the skills and knowledge of philanthropy and civic engagement, and taking action that makes a better world.
+Sign up for the Learning to Give newsletter for timely activities and resources.

 National Youth Leadership Council (NYLC)